Cookies ahead

 When you deployed using Git, you can clone the existing Git repo.
 Most likely your Git repo is hosted on GitHub.
 The benefit is that the Git repo contains all the history of the project as well.
 Make sure that the Git repo is an up-to-date state.

 After cloning the Git repo, you might need to install the dependencies to make your local installation complete.
 The composer.json contains all the instructions.
 Run composer install locally in your root folder.
 See our Composer article for more details.
-This insures the installed dependencies are up-to-date and match you local development environment.
+This ensures the installed dependencies are up-to-date and match your local development environment.

-Beside the code base which you might have received via Git, take care to grab assets and runtime data as well.
-This can be some compiled CSS/JS files that got deployed along with pipelining or uploads done by users of the application.
+Besides the code base you might have received via Git, you need to download assets and runtime data as well.
+This includes compiled CSS/JS files deployed through build pipelines and user uploads.

 Remember Git works in one direction only here.
 So you might find files, like uploads, that are not covered with the Git repo, or files in the Git repo are not up-to-date.
 Options on your disposal:

-- Login by SSH, zip the files and question and them from a public URL - see here
+• Login by SSH, zip the files and serve them from a public URL - see here

 You can use the methods above for the whole code base when you haven't been deploying with Git before or you are unsure if the Git repo contains the latest changes.

-Last not least you likely will need the contents of your database.
+Last but not least, you likely will need the contents of your database.
 Use a local MySQL client to connect to your fortrabbit database and export a dump of it.
 Detailed instructions over here.

 When the above is not working for you for some reason and your website is hosted with fortrabbit, you might just use our backups (when booked) as a source.
 With that you can download the latest state from the dashboard.

-We highly advice to double-check your new backup for completeness.
+We highly advise you to double-check your new backup for completeness.
 You can run diffs on other copies.
-We also advice to run your App locally and see it with your eyes.
+We also advise you to run your app locally and verify it with your eyes.